mollysrour/beerapp/README.md

     export MYSQL_PORT=""

     ```
+    If you are NOT using RDS and are configuring the app locally, do NOT run the export commands above.
+Instead, run the following command with your SQLite database name attached. it must be in the following format: sqlite:///filepath .

+    ```bash
+    export SQLALCHEMY_DATABASE_URI=""
+    ```

 ### 3. Data Pipeline

-Change the configurations in `src/config.yml` to your desired configureations.
-The README in the src folder has explanations for the configurations.
+Change the configurations in `src/config.yml` to your desired configurations.
+Some main configurations to be changed are the AWS bucket and filepath configurations for the acquire_data script.
+The AWS_BUCKET is the name of your AWS bucket and the AWS_FILE_PATH is the file path within your bucket you would like the raw data to be landed.
+You must also change the database configurations in the YAML for the configure_db script to your RDS credentials or SQLite credentials, depending on what you are using.

 Run  `make all`